California Rental Laws – An Overview of Landlord Tenant Rights

 California law also obligates landlords to abide by certain rules when it comes to the collection of security deposits.
 Including:

-• The maximum amount to collect.
+• The maximum security deposit amount to collect.
 You must only ask for a security deposit within two months’ rent.

 • What deductions you can make.
 You can only make deductions in certain situations. such as if the tenant moves out without clearing utility payments or for causing damage exceeding normal wear and tear.